johanesalxd/data-clean-room-demo/README.md

 *   **Business Goal:** The e-wallet provider wants to identify which of their customers are most likely to upgrade to a 'Premium' or 'Business' account tier.
 This allows them to target marketing campaigns for premium services more effectively and increase revenue through upselling.

-*   **The Data Clean Room Advantage:**
+*   **The Data Sharing Advantage (Data Exchange vs. Data Clean Room):**
     *   The **e-wallet provider** has basic account information about their users: `account_tier` and `is_verified_user`.
     *   The **merchant** has rich demographic and behavioral data: `age`, `gender`, `state`, `country`, `traffic_source`, and shopping patterns.
-    *   In the DCR, the provider can **enrich their limited data** with the merchant's rich demographic signals by joining on the common `email` key.
-This allows them to build a much more accurate customer segmentation model without either side exposing their full customer datasets.
+    *   **Important Note:** This collaborative ML use case is suitable for a standard **Data Exchange (DCX)**, not a Data Clean Room (DCR).
+The `CREATE MODEL` statement requires saving query results, which is a form of data egress that DCRs are specifically designed to block for security.
+In a trusted partnership, a DCX allows for this kind of powerful collaboration.

 *   **ML Approach:** The provider will train a **classification model** to predict `account_tier`.
 The workflow is as follows:
+    1. The provider subscribes to the merchant's `users` dataset via a standard Data Exchange.
-    1. The provider joins their `provider_users` table with the merchant's `users` table on `email`.
+    2. The provider joins their own `provider_users` table with the merchant's shared `users` table on `hashed_email`.
-    2. They use the merchant's rich demographic features (`age`, `gender`, `state`, `traffic_source`) as predictive signals.
+    3. They use the merchant's rich demographic features (`age`, `gender`, `state`, `traffic_source`) as predictive signals.
-    3. They use their own `account_tier` as the label to predict.
+    4. They use their own `account_tier` as the label to predict.
-    4. The trained model is saved back into the provider's project for their own use.
+    5. The trained model is saved back into the provider's project for their own use.

-*   **Collaborative ML Workflow:**
+*   **Collaborative ML Workflow (via Data Exchange):**
     ```mermaid
     graph TD
         subgraph MerchantProject [Merchant's GCP Project]